 For more advanced control, the control circuit uses optional, modular fieldbus operators.
 These are used for real-time communication and control with a PLC.
 KEB’s standard protocol is EtherCAT, but all major protocols such as EthernetIP and Profinet are supported and easily integrated into the drive control.
 Using the fieldbus, the PLC can control the drive and get nearly instantaneous feedback about how it is performing.

 In summary, the power stage and control circuit are the two main components of a VFD.
-Hopefully you are a little more familiar with the main components of a drive and how they are used to interact with the rest of the machine and control the motor.
+Hopefully, you are a little more familiar with the main components of a drive and how they are used to interact with the rest of the machine and control the motor.
+If you have further questions, please contact us via the form below.

 Let's Work Together